junaidi-ai/MedAISure/CONTRIBUTING.md

-# Contributing to MEDDSAI Benchmark
+# Contributing to MedAISure Benchmark

 We welcome contributions from the community!
 Whether you're fixing bugs, adding new features, or improving documentation, your help is appreciated.